UN-OCHA/common_design/README.md

 Each icon should have reasonable width and height attribute values.
 These control the SVG display when the CSS is slow or does not load.
 If the icon is decorative, add `aria-hidden="true" focusable="false"` to remove the element from the accessibility tree.

-We're using https://github.com/jkphl/gulp-svg-sprite.
+We're using https://github.com/jkphl/svg-sprite node package.
 See https://una.im/svg-icons for more details.

 ### Generating the icons sprite
-As defined in the gulp task, all new icons should be placed in the `img/icons` directory.
+As defined in the node scripts, all new icons should be placed in the `img/icons` directory.
-Run `gulp sprites` to generate a new sprite.
+Run `npm run svg:sprite` to generate a new sprite.
-This generates the sprite SVG and places it in `img/icons/icons-sprite.svg` and it creates an html page with all SVGs for reference `img/icons/sprite.symbol.html`.
+This generates the sprite SVG and places it in `img/icons/cd-icons-sprite.svg` and it creates an html page with all SVGs for reference `img/icons/sprite.symbol.html`.

 ### Renaming icons